Mitch Garver Preview, Player Props: Rangers vs. Twins

-On Saturday, Mitch Garver (.559 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:15 PM ET.
+Mitch Garver -- with a slugging percentage of .600 in his past 10 games, including four home runs -- will be in action for the Texas Rangers against the Minnesota Twins, with Bailey Ober on the mound, on August 27 at 2:10 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Twins.
+In his previous game, he notched a home run while going 2-for-4 against the Twins.

 Mitch Garver Game Info & Props vs. the Twins